 The most obvious perk of rapid detox is that it allows a person to go through the detoxification significantly faster than a traditional detox program while affording them the opportunity to bypass any pain or discomfort one might otherwise expect.
 In effect, rapid detox is advertised as a process through which addicts are put under anesthesia and way up no longer physically dependent just 24 hours later.
 This would obviously appeal to many people, especially since one of the most common reasons that people object to recovery is due to fear of withdrawal and aversion to the detox process in general.

 Bottom Line: Faster Doesn’t Mean Better

 Although rapid detox would, by all appearances, seem to be a preferable and faster alternative to traditional detox, it’s not without its drawbacks.
 There have been a number of studies on the efficacy of rapid detox treatment and according to the evidence, people who receive rapid detox treatment don’t exhibit higher rates of success in recovery than those who receive traditional, medical detox treatment.

 Additionally, there have been a number of incidents that have resulted in several deaths and numerous more near-deaths, which had been investigated and reported by the Center for Disease Control and Prevention (CDC).
 As such, while rapid detox presents an alternative to traditional detox, its questionable safety — not to mention the extremely high expense, frequently tens of thousands of dollars — will prevent it from becoming the standard for detoxification.
-Even though it’s faster, it doesn’t offer a better chance at recovery, and in fact actually puts a person in much more risk than he or she would otherwise be.
+Even though it’s faster, it doesn’t offer a better chance at recovery, and in fact, actually puts a person at much more risk than he or she would otherwise be.